mazetoken/miners/README.md

 #### 1 method:

 - Download [mazebchdminer.zip](https://github.com/mazetoken/mining/raw/master/mazebchdminer.zip) and unzip it.
 Copy mazebchdminer folder to drive C. Open the folder and open .env file in notepad.
 Paste your WIF in .env.
+If you want you can try to set BCHD_GRPC_URL="bchd.imaginary.cash:8335" in .env (no need to do this - default BCHD_URL can be empty).
 Save the file

+_If you want to try mminer download [mminer](https://github.com/mazetoken/mminer) - click green button - download .zip_

 - Open Windows Control panel - go to "Programs" - go to "Turn Windows features on or off" - select "Windows Subsystem for Linux" and check the box, click ok and reboot Windows